 Connecticut Brownfields Inventory

-- Sites which have received grants or loans for brownfields redevelopment through the Department of Economic & Community Development’s (DECD) Office of Brownfield Remediation & Redevelopment (OBRD);
+- Sites that have received grants or loans for brownfield assessment and/ or remediation through the Department of Economic & Community Development’s (DECD) Office of Brownfield Remediation & Redevelopment (OBRD);

-- Brownfield sites at which EPA funded environmental assessments or cleanups for towns or regional development agencies using federal brownfield funding.
-A list of these sites is also available at EPA’s Cleanups in my Community website by filtering for brownfields sites located in Connecticut; and
+- Sites that have received grants or loans for brownfield assessment and/or remediation through the US Environmental Protections Agency’s brownfields grant and revolving loan fund programs.
+A list of these sites is also available at EPA’s Cleanups in my Community website by filtering for sites located in Connecticut; and

 - Sites that have been accepted into one of the liability relief programs administered by DECD or DEEP, including the Abandoned Brownfields Cleanup Program, the Brownfields Remediation & Revitalization Program, and the Municipal Brownfield Liability Relief Program.

-For sites where the Data Source is listed as “EPA”, please contact Frank Gardner, EPA Region 1’s Brownfields Coordinator.
+- For sites where the Data Source is listed as “EPA”, please contact Jim Byrne, EPA Region 1’s Brownfields Coordinator.